Terminal Tips and Tricks

 to whatever you want, of course.

-files if you want more inspiration.
+some example .tmux.conf files if you want more inspiration.
 Here’s mine,

 although I wouldn’t recommend that you copy it verbatim: